-Cass County Public Library is paying close attention to the novel coronavirus (COVID-19) outbreak in our country and recommendations from local, state, and national health offices so that we may ensure the health and safety of our staff and patrons.
+Cass County Public Library has been paying close attention to the novel coronavirus (COVID-19) outbreak in our country and recommendations from local, state, and national health offices so that we may ensure the health and safety of our staff and patrons.
 We have been in contact with the Cass County Health Department and Missouri’s Department of Health and Senior Services to have the most accurate and up-to-date information for the roughly 100,000 people we serve throughout the county.

 - Every branch will offer curbside service for available holds starting Monday, May 18th.
 Find out more about curbside here.